 participated in 1973 in the Swedish preliminaries, back then as Björn, Benny, Agnetha & Annifrid with Ring ring (3).
 At which time one of their female vocalists, Frida, had already made a solo attempt.

 In 1969, with Härlig är vår jord.

 The men composed several song contest songs before participating themselves, but after winning the contest with Waterloo (1974) they did this just one more time, in 1975, for Svenne & Lotta: Bang, en boomerang, a song that Abba afterwards recorded themselves as well.
 As producers they were involved with the 1981 entry for Norway, Aldri i livet by Finn Kalvik, which came last during the contest with zero points.
 Interesting detail: on the recording of the song Agnetha and Annifrid are clearly recognizable as backing vocalists, but they never accompanied the artist to the Eurovision stage.

-The 1978 winner (see above) tried twice more by participating in the Israeli preliminaries.
+The 1978 winner (see above) tried three times more by participating in the Israeli preliminaries.

 In 1982 with El ha’or (7).